Continuous-Time Portfolio Choice Under Monotone Mean-Variance Preferences-Stochastic Factor Case: General model description.

-where the coefficients $\mu$, $\sigma$, $a$, $b$ are continuous functions and they are assumed to satisfy all the required regularity conditions, in order to guarantee that the unique strong solution to (\ref{model}) exists.
+where the coefficients $\sigma>0$, $\mu$, $a$, $b$ have all the required regularity conditions, in order to ensure that a unique strong solution to (\eqref{model}) exists.
 The interest rate $r>0$ is constant, $\rho \in [-1,1]$ is a correlation coefficient and $\bar{\rho}:=\sqrt{1-\rho^{2}}$.
-The assumption of time-independent coefficients is for notational convenience only and can easily be relaxed.
+The coefficients are time-independent only for notational convenience.

-In this paper we assume that the probability measure is not precisely known and the agent knows only a class of possible measures.
-To construct investors objective function, following Hern\'{a}ndez and Schied \cite{Schied}, we will consider the class